joemarieSelorio/simple-ticketing-system-web/README.md

 # simple-ticketing-system-web

-Web application for the sample ecommerce platform
+Web application for the simple ticketing system

 ## Installation